 Each of these elements plays an important role in getting your message read, and each has its own pitfalls and opportunities you need to be aware of.

-2. Don’t give yourself away with your return address!
 Surveys indicate that the very first thing your prospect will look at on your envelope is the return address.
 Therefore, it’s always best to put just an address without a company name.
 This way, any preconceived notions your prospects may have about your company will not prevent them from reading your entire sales message before making up their minds.
-Important: Always list a street address—never a PO Box.
+Important: Always list a street address—never a

-5.Back it up on the back!
-Once you’ve successfully engaged your prospect with your bold front envelope copy, the back is where you should provide them with even more enticing evidence that their time will be well spent reading your mailing materials.
+Once you’ve successfully engaged your prospects with your bold front envelope copy, the back is where you should provide them with even more enticing evidence that their time will be well spent reading your mailing materials.
 Short testimonials or lists work very well on the back.